MicrosoftDocs/sql-docs/docs/database-engine/install-windows/update-center-for-microsoft-sql-server.md

 mtps_version: v=MSDN.10
 ---

-# Update Center for Microsoft SQL Server
+# Latest updates for Microsoft SQL Server

 Find and manage updates in one place for your SQL Server Products.
-Use the RSS feed on this page with [Microsoft Update](http://www.update.microsoft.com/microsoftupdate/v6/vistadefault.aspx?ln=en-us) to automatically receive information about updates and to download the updates.
+Follow the [SQL Server Release Blog](https://aka.ms/sqlreleases) to  receive information about updates and to download the updates.

-### Applies to

-This page tracks all updates to all supported versions of SQL Server.
+This page tracks the latest updates to all supported versions of SQL Server.
 For more information about which products are supported please consult the [Microsoft Product Lifecycle Page](http://support.microsoft.com/lifecycle/).

 ### Latest updates